Monday, May 12, 2008

 Sew between the two rows of stitching for consistent gathering.

-Finish the hem of the ruffle by foldind the long edge 0.5 x 0.5cm and topstitch along the folded edge.
+Finish the hem of the ruffle by folding the long edge 0.5 x 0.5cm and topstitch along the folded edge.

 * * * * *

-The Hustle Bustle Skirt Pattern is available at my etsy shop, fabric is not included.
+The Hustle Bustle Skirt Pattern is available for FREE!

 * * * * *